Provision of advisory services and procedural support to non-government senators.

 Seminars and training programs

-During 2010–11, the department’s seminar series continued to provide members of the public service and others with comprehensive training in the operations of the Senate and its committees, and the accountability to parliament of the executive and government departments and agencies.
-A total of 1,177 people attended 37 seminars.
+During 2011–12, the department's seminar series continued to provide members of the Public Service and others with comprehensive training in the operations of the Senate and its committees, and the accountability to parliament of the executive and government departments and agencies.
+A total of 1,348 people attended 43 seminars.

-The seminar series remained an integral part of graduate training programs in the public service.
-A large number of graduates enrolled in both the full-day ‘Introduction to the Senate’ seminar and a range of half-day seminars, including a new two-hour seminar, ‘Delegated Legislation and the Senate’.
-Senior officers of the department also conducted half-day seminars for Australian Public Service Senior Executive Service officers, on parliamentary privilege and accountability.
+The seminar series remained an integral part of graduate training programs in the Public Service.
+A large number of graduates enrolled in both the full-day 'Introduction to the Senate' seminar and a range of half-day seminars.
+Senior officers of the department also conducted half-day seminars for Australian Public Service Senior Executive Service officers on parliamentary privilege and accountability.

-The section organised seminars tailored to the needs of individual government departments and other interested groups, including the Department of Families, Housing, Community Services and Indigenous Affairs; the Department of Finance and Deregulation; the Treasury; the Department of Foreign Affairs and Trade; the Department of Climate Change and Energy Efficiency; the Law Council of Australia; the Defence and Industry Study Course; the Rural Leadership Program; and a group of Indigenous graduates.
-The section also participated in the Australian Defence Forces Parliamentary Program.
+The section organised seminars tailored to the needs of individual government departments and other interested groups, including the Department of Finance and Deregulation; the Treasury; the Department of Foreign Affairs and Trade; the Department of Education, Employment and Workplace Relations; the Department of Health and Ageing; the Attorney-General's Department; the Department of Defence; the school leaver program for the Department of Sustainability, Environment, Water, Population and Communities; and the Rural Leadership Program.
+The section also coordinated the new senators' orientation program.

-The section arranged 12 lunchtime lectures during 2010–11, as part of the well-attended occasional lecture series.
-Topics ranged from an examination of Australian federalism and Commonwealth-State relations today, to the life of Sir John Downer, one of the primary architects of the Australian Constitution.
+The section arranged 11 lunchtime lectures during 2011–12, as part of the well-attended occasional lecture series.
+Topics ranged from the constitutional recognition of Indigenous Australians to events leading up to the election of Joseph Lyons at the 1931 federal election.

-and made MP3 audio and WMV video files available on the Senate website.
-Lectures were filmed and some were selected for broadcast on television and the internet by the Australian Broadcasting Corporation and the Australian Public Affairs Channel, increasing the audience for, and accessibility of, the lectures.
+The department made transcripts, audio files and video files of the lectures available on the Senate website.
+Lectures were filmed and some were selected for broadcast on television and the internet by the Australian Broadcasting Corporation and Australia's Public Affairs Channel, increasing the audience for, and accessibility of, the lectures.

 The department runs the Australian National Internships Program in partnership with the Australian National University.
-Although there were no parliamentary placements in the second half of 2010 due to the federal election, in all during 2010–11, 16 students completed parliamentary internships and 53 students were placed in other departments and agencies.
+During 2011–12, 39 students completed parliamentary internships and 22 students were placed in other departments and agencies.
 Interns continued to see Parliament House as an excellent placement.
 The Research Section coordinated an induction seminar for each group of interns, and organised some of the functions associated with the program.

 Parliamentary education services

-Through its Education Centre at Parliament House, the PEO delivers a very popular experiential learning program which involves students in simulations of chamber and committee proceedings of the House of Representatives and the Senate.
+Under its education program at Parliament House, the PEO delivers a very popular experiential learning program which involves students in simulations of chamber and committee proceedings of the House of Representatives and the Senate.

-Through its comprehensive outreach program, the PEO provides parliamentary education opportunities for students and teachers who may not be able to visit Parliament House in Canberra.
-By analysing a range of data, the PEO is able to identify students from areas that less frequently participate in the PEO’s Parliament House programs.
+Through its comprehensive outreach program, the PEO provides parliamentary education, information and resources for students and teachers around Australia, including those who may not be able to visit Parliament House in Canberra.
+By analysing a range of data, the PEO is able to identify students from areas that less frequently participate in the PEO's Parliament House programs and tailor materials and programs to meet their needs.
 To supplement this strategy, the PEO produces an extensive range of materials and resources on its website, on CD and in print.

-The PEO also undertakes joint ventures, builds professional networks and invests in a range of training and development activities for teachers and trainee teachers.
-In addition, the PEO monitors curriculum developments in the area of civics education.
+The PEO also undertakes many joint ventures, actively builds professional networks and invests in training and development activities for teachers and trainee teachers.
+In addition, the PEO closely monitors curriculum developments, in particular the ongoing development of a national curriculum in civics and citizenship.

 Education Centre activities

-During 2010–11, education programs were delivered to 88,423 students in 2,598 groups at the Education Centre at Parliament House.
-There was a small drop in student numbers for the year, which is primarily a consequence of the 2010 election.
-The number of groups attending was also marginally down on the previous year, similarly a consequence of the 2010 election.
-Figures 12 and 13 show the number of students and the number of groups that visited the Education Centre in the years 2006–07 to 2010–11.
+During 2011–12, education programs were delivered to 89,624 students in 2,669 groups at the Education Centre and other locations at Parliament House.
+The total number of students attending the PEO role-play program reveals a marginal increase (1.35 per cent) on the previous year.
+The slight rise cannot be attributed to any one factor.
+While the number of groups attending the PEO also rose, there was a slight drop in the average class size at 33.58 students per group.
+Figures 12 and 13 show the number of students and the number of groups that visited the Education Centre in the years 2007–08 to 2011–12.

-In 2010–11, Parliament Alive conducted programs in the locations shown in table 3, involving a total of 6,074 students over a period of six weeks.
+In 2011–12, Parliament Alive conducted programs in the locations shown in table 3, involving a total of 2,986 students over a period of three weeks.

-Table 3 Locations by electorate of PEO outreach activities in 2010–11
+Table 3 PEO outreach activities by electorate in 2011–12

 Website and other resources